Skip to content

 knip --include classMembers

 This option is also available in the Knip configuration file.
-Note that this feature comes at a cost: linting will take more time and more memory (in rare cases it may even run out of memory in large repositories).
+Note that this feature comes at a cost: linting will take more time and more memory.

-Individual class members can be tagged as @public.
+Individual class members can be tagged using JSDoc syntax.

 Classes exported from entry files are ignored, and so are their members.
-Use —include-entry-exports to make Knip also report members of unused export in entry files.
+Use —include-entry-exports to make Knip also report members of unused exports in entry files.

 Enum members